zhxie/ikago/README.md

 `-upstream-device device`: (Optional) pcap device for routing upstream to.
 If this value is not set, the first valid pcap device with the same domain of gateway will be used.

+`-gateway address`: (Optional) Gateway address.
+If this value is not set, the first gateway address in the routing table will be used.

 `-method method`: (Optional) Method of encryption, can be `plain`, `aes-128-gcm`, `aes-192-gcm`, `aes-256-gcm`, `chacha20-poly1305` or `xchacha20-poly1305`.
 Default as `plain`.

 `-password password`: (Optional) Password of the encryption, must be set only when method is not `plain`.